Gastritis

-Gastritis is inflammation of the lining of the stomach.
+Gastritis is the inflammation of the lining of the stomach.
 It may occur as a short episode or may be of a long duration.
 There may be no symptoms but, when symptoms are present, the most common is upper abdominal pain (see dyspepsia).
-Other possible symptoms include nausea and vomiting, bloating, loss of appetite and heartburn.
+Other possible symptoms include nausea and vomiting, bloating, indigestion, loss of appetite and heartburn.
 Complications may include stomach bleeding, stomach ulcers, and stomach tumors.
 When due to autoimmune problems, low red blood cells due to not enough vitamin B12 may occur, a condition known as pernicious anemia.

 Common causes include infection with Helicobacter pylori and use of nonsteroidal anti-inflammatory drugs (NSAIDs).
+When caused by H. pylori this is now termed Helicobacter pylori induced gastritis, and included as a listed disease in ICD11.
 Less common causes include alcohol, smoking, cocaine, severe illness, autoimmune problems, radiation therapy and Crohn's disease.
 Endoscopy, a type of X-ray known as an upper gastrointestinal series, blood tests, and stool tests may help with diagnosis.
-The symptoms of gastritis may be a presentation of a myocardial infarction.
 Other conditions with similar symptoms include inflammation of the pancreas, gallbladder problems, and peptic ulcer disease.